poiyomi/PoiyomiDocs/docs/shading/matcap.md

 ### Border

 - `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `0.0 - 0.5`
+  - Default: `0.5`

-How far toward the edge the matcap texture should be applied.
-At 0.0, it would only project the very center.
-At 0.5, it would project all the way to the edge.
-This option defaults to `0.43`.
+How far toward the edge the Matcap texture should be applied.
+At `0.0`, it would only project the very center.
+At `0.5`, it would project all the way to the edge.

+The Border value should be chosen based on how your Matcap texture appears.
+This is because there can be arbitrary cases depending on the [UV Mode](#uv-mode) you choose.
+By default, `0.5` should be what you use as it shows the whole Matcap as-is.

+Do keep in mind some Matcaps will not look pleasant at `0.5` when using `Double Sided` UV Mode, so you will need to adjust the Border.
+An arbitrary value to use for `Double Sided` should be at `0.43`.

 ### Rotation